Paruman Agung: Dissolution

 After the formation of the United States of Indonesia, demands to dissolve the Paruman Agung increased.
 At a congress in Campuhan Ubud from 14 to 17 April 1950, one of the demands was to replace the Paruman Agung with a more democratic legislature.
 Thus, on 8 June 1950, the Paruman Agung held an emergency meeting to form an executive body, consisting of five members, based on the demands of the people.
-The Paruman Agung appointed three formateurs for the executive body.
+The Paruman Agung appointed three form auteurs for the executive body.
 These formateurs would appoint two members from the parliament and two members from outside the parliament, and the chairman of the executive body was the chairman of the Council of Kings.
 The executive body consisted of Anak Agung Gede Oka as its chairman, I Gusti Putu Merta handling political affairs, I Gusti Gede Subamia handling social affairs, I Wayan Dangin handling economic affairs, and I Wayan Bhadra handling general affairs.
 This executive body was still responsible to the Paruman Agung and the Council of Kings.

 Several weeks after the executive council was formed, the Putuhena Cabinet in the State of Indonesia enacted a new law regarding political structures in all regions of the State of East Indonesia.
 The Minister of Internal Affairs, Lanto Daeng Pasewang, went to Bali to explain how the law should be implemented.
 Thus, on 7 August 1950, the government of Bali formed a new committee for the implementation of the law.
 The committee consisted of five members representing pro-republican political groups: I Gde Putra Kamayana from the Indonesian National Party, Raden Sujono from Masyumi, I Gde Puger from KPNI, and the pro-federalist representatives I Gusti Putu Merta from the government and Anak Agung Gede Djelantik from the kings.
 The committee decided to dissolve the Paruman Agung, and on 25 September 1950, the Paruman Agung was dissolved, and the Bali Regional People's Representative Council was installed.